 Sign up and you will immediately receive an E-mail to access Red Rhino Electrical Estimating Software.

-It is very unlikely that any electrical estimate would be done without the need of light fixtures.
-These materials are so common in jobs, that good electrical estimating software should have a catalog of light fixtures to select from to prepare a bid quickly and efficiently.
-So we will look at some important considerations regarding this frequently used item.
+An electrical estimate often has light fixtures included.
+Good electrical estimating software has a catalog of light fixtures to select from to prepare a bid quickly and efficiently.
+Below are important considerations regarding lighting.

 This information will be essential when it comes down to entering light fixture details in your electrical estimating software.

-Check your work - After you have counted, marked and logged down all the light fixtures, make another visual pass over the drawings to find any fixtures you may have overlooked.
+Check your work - After you have counted, and written down all the light fixtures, make another visual pass over the drawings to find any fixtures you may have overlooked.

-Look for any additional lighting accessories or supports needed and list them (i.e. strut supports, other structural supports, seismic wires, pendants, hooks, emergency batteries, dimmer ballasts, etc.).
+Look for any additional lighting accessories or supports needed and list them (i.e. strut supports, other structural supports, seismic wires, pendants, and hooks.